loomio/loomio_help/content/user_manual/getting_started/webinars_and_trainings/index.md

 ## Videos and recordings

-Everything you need to get started, and maybe some features you hadn't noticed:<br> [How-to and Overview (20 minute) video series](/en/overview-and-how-tos).
+Everything you need to get started, and maybe some features you hadn't noticed, in about 15 minutes:<br> [Loomio Basics video series](/en/overview-and-how-tos).

 ### Live support